Our top pick for

 Datadog (DDOG) is a SaaS-based data analytics platform that offers data monitoring services for cloud-based applications.
 It launched on the NASDAQ in September 2019 at $36.15.
 It saw moderate growth in the six months following its release but began to dramatically climb in April 2020.
-It peaked at $96.41 in July 2020 and now trades at $83.77.
+It peaked at $96.41 in July 2020.

 Splunk (SPLK) is a software firm that monitors machine-generated big data from its headquarters in San Francisco.
 It went public on the NASDAQ in April 2012 trading at $36.20.
 Outside a brief spike to $92.75 in 2014, the stock didn’t begin to truly gain traction until early 2018.
-It saw an all-time high of $211.32 in July 2020 and now trades at $203.62.
+It saw an all-time high of $211.32 in July 2020.

-Verint (VRNT) specializes in security, surveillance and business intelligence software.
+Verint (VRNT) is an analytics company that specializes in security, surveillance and business intelligence software.
 It went public on the NASDAQ in 2002 trading at $12.30.
 With several notable ups and downs over the years, the stock peaked at $64.71 in May 2015.
-It now trades at $45.80.